-- 1) An article OR presentation designed for a practitioner audience for each year of TLRI funding1. - 2) A 1-page outcomes poster designed to convey the implications of the findings for practitioners is required to be submitted with the End of the Project report.
+- 1) An article OR presentation designed for a practitioner audience for each year of TLRI funding.
+Note that two outputs for practitioners are required for a two-year project and three outputs for a three-year project.
+Outputs do not have to be delivered in separate years and it is recognised that this may not be possible in the first year of funding. - 2) A 1-page outcomes poster designed to convey the implications of the findings for practitioners is required to be submitted with the End of the Project report.